 Warning: Activate “Jack” mode on the touchscreen before raising and supporting the vehicle.
 Smart Air Suspension will automatically self-level, even when vehicle is powered off.
 You MUST disable this system by activating “Jack” mode prior to raising the vehicle, otherwise it may attempt to self-level, causing serious damage, bodily injury, or death.
 Jack mode will automatically cancel when the vehicle is driven over 5 mph (7 km/h)

-- We’ll start with the rear links.
+We’ll start with the rear links.
 Remove the wheel and set it to the side.
 Later when you reinstall the wheels they should be torqued to 129 ft./lbs.
-(175Nm) If you are performing the install on a lift then removing the wheels is not necessary.
-There is room to reach up from the bottom on the rear links and from the top by reaching over the front tires to remove and install the links but it may be easier to simply take the wheels off to give you easier access.
+(175Nm) If you are performing the install on a lift then removing the rear wheels is not necessary.
+There is room to reach up from the bottom on the rear links.
+For the front you can reach over the front tires to remove and install the links but it may be easier to simply take the wheels off to give you easier access.

-- Before you being, start by taking multiple photos of your current sensor links and suspension in case you need to reference it later during assembly.
+Before you being, start by taking multiple photos of your current sensor links and suspension in case you need to reference it later during assembly.
 It’s important to start by removing the link on the camber arm side!
 If you try to start by removing the link on the sensor arm side you may damage or break your sensor or bend the OEM bracket.
 Gently pry the sensor link off of the camber arm ball with a large flat head screwdriver or really small pry bar.
 Use the original camber arm as a fulcrum point when prying off the sensor link.
 Set the screwdriver or pry bar as close as possible to the ball joint without rubbing against the ball joint.

 WARNING: Thick automotive grease needs to be inserted into the ball cavity to keep the ball joint lubricated and prevent it from seizing!
 If the ball joint seizes and gets stuck it could cause the ball to break off in some instances.
 Please re-lubricate the sockets annually for RSX links that have clips.
 The new clipless design does not require relubricating.

-- With the rear factory sensor links removed and the N2itive RSX-1 lowering links preset to the setting of your choice, we can now begin to install the RSX-1 links.
+With the rear factory sensor links removed and the N2itive RSX series lowering links preset to the setting of your choice, we can now begin to install the lowering links.
 Note that after installation you can easily adjust the length of the links without having to remove them.
 You would just need to loosen the Allen setscrew, rotate the adjustment sleeve to your new setting and then tighten down the setscrew again to hold that setting in place.
-The RSX-1 links come with a wire retaining clip around each of the links’ heads.
+Some RSX series links come with a wire retaining clip around each of the links’ heads.
 These clips must be removed before you push them over the balls and then reinserted after the link is secured to the ball joint.
 To remove the wire clips, begin by pushing the wire loop at the end of the clip so that the clip is released from the neck of the link.
 Then rotate the wire clip back and forth as you pull the pin of the clip out of the head of the link.

-- With the clips now removed, add an eraser head size amount of heavy automotive grease to the ball joint cavity.
-Then snap the RSX-1 lowering links into place by squeezing the ball and head together with your fingers.
+All N2itive lowering links now come pregreased from the factory for easy installation on your Tesla.
+Snap the RSX series lowering links into place by squeezing the ball and head together with your fingers.
 Then reinsert the wire retaining clips.
-The below photos show the RSX-1 ride height lowering links being put into place off of the vehicle for visual purposes.
-Note: Our clip design has changed from the images below but the concept is the same.
+The below photos show the RSX series ride height lowering links being put into place off of the vehicle for easier visual purposes.
+The newer design does not have clips at all.

-- For the 2012 – 2020 pre-refreshed Tesla Model S or X, you will need to lightly trim away some of the excess sound dampening material from the inner wheel well so that the sensor’s swing arm and attached link can move freely.
+For some of the 2012 – 2020 pre-refreshed Tesla Model S or X, you may need to lightly trim away some of the excess sound dampening material from the inner wheel well so that the sensor’s swing arm and attached link can move freely.
 Please check the range of motion in your particular vehicle to see if this step will be necessary.
 You may not need to do it.
 You can use a cutting tool or razor but be careful not to cut any of the wires behind the material!
 You can use one hand to pull the material away from the wall to give yourself more clearance from any wires hiding behind the material.
 Please watch the installation video to assist.
 If you have a 2021 Long Range or PLAID refreshed S or X then you can skip this step as Tesla has since redesigned this dampening material making this step unnecessary.

 Please contact us with any questions or help you may need.
 We are here for you.